July 2023 Update

 - This low-lying area is subject to flooding, sea level rise, and tsunamis.

-As proposed, the project is not consistent with the current City of Huntington Beach Local Coastal Program (LCP).
+As proposed, the project is inconsistent with the current City of Huntington Beach Local Coastal Program (LCP).
 Unfortunately, the City of Huntington Beach is currently seeking certification from the California Coastal Commission for a ‘project specific’ amendment to their LCP so the project can proceed.

-We are urging the Coastal Commission not to certify the proposed changes to the Huntington Beach Local Coastal Program and to protect the local residents, wildlife, and ecosystem from the adverse impacts of this project.
+We are urging the Coastal Commission to keep in line with their own Sea Level Rise Policy and not certify future proposed changes to the Huntington Beach Local Coastal Program for this project.
+Instead, they need to protect the local residents, wildlife, and ecosystem from the adverse impacts of this project.